FAQ

 How is CIB seven developing in terms of content - and who is helping to shape this development?

-CIB seven aims to provide all of Camunda 7's key enterprise functions by the end of 2025.
+CIB seven is pursuing the goal of having all significant Enterprise Features of Camunda 7's key enterprise functions by the end of 2025.
 These include batch operations, process modifications, complete audit logs, and the controlled migration of running instances.

 There is a particular focus on performance optimization, stable releases and open, transparent further development.
 Feedback from existing customers as well as contributions from the developer community are incorporated into the roadmap.